movestore/Point-Cluster-Detection/README.md

 **Gap duration unit (`gap_unit`):** Duration unit for variable `maxgap`.
 Can be `hours`, `days` or `weeks`.
 Default `days`.

-**Cluster Transmission Mode (`clu_transm`):** Setting to allow only returning 'new' clusters that were not detected with the data set excluding the previous Y hours.
+**Cluster Transmission Mode (`clu_transm`):** Setting to allow only returning 'new' clusters (that were not detected with the data set excluding the previous Y hours) or 'new and expanded' clusters (that include at least one locations from the previous Y hours).
 Defaults to returning all clusters.

 **Y - number of hours representing 'new' (`new_dur`):** Number of hours that data set shall be compared with to extract only 'new' clusters.
 Defaults to 24 (h).